Have questions? We're here.

 Day 15: Exploring the Blosseville Coast

-Aboard your ship, and follow in the footsteps of Jules Poret de Blosseville, a French explorer and sailor.
+Aboard your ship, follow in the footsteps of Jules Poret de Blosseville, a French explorer and sailor.
 In 1833, he set off to discover this isolated and unexplored part of eastern Greenland aboard La Lilloise, an adventure with a fatal outcome.
 The uninhabited territory that bears his name lies to the south of Scoresby Sound.
-Surrounded by ice, icebergs, and pack ice - thin or thick, flat or pronounced - as far as the eye can see, Blosseville Coast is a wild and distant place to which very few people have access.
+Surrounded by ice, icebergs and pack ice - thin or thick, flat or pronounced - as far as the eye can see, Blosseville Coast is a wild and distant place to which very few people have access.
 Exploring it means a slow immersion into the heart of a frozen, almost unreal desert, where the variations in light transform one’s perception of the landscape.
-In the kingdom of the polar bears, Le Commandant Charcot, a silent ship open to the exterior, offers exceptional moments of observing Arctic wildlife, through a series of encounters.
+In the kingdom of the polar bears, Le Commandant Charcot, a silent ship open to the exterior, will offer exceptional moments observing Arctic wildlife, through a series of encounters.

-Day 16: At sea aboard Le Commandant Charcot
+Day 16: At sea

 Spend exceptional moments sailing aboard Le Commandant Charcot, the world’s first luxury polar exploration vessel and the first PC2-class polar cruise ship capable of sailing into the very heart of the ice, on seas and oceans which the frozen conditions render inaccessible to ordinary ships.
 Le Commandant Charcot is fitted with oceanographic and scientific equipment selected by a committee of experts.
 Take advantage of the on-board lectures and opportunities for discussion with these specialists to learn more about the poles.
-Participate in furthering scientific research with PONANT and let you discover together what these fascinating destinations have yet to reveal to you.
+Participate in furthering scientific research with PONANT and let us discover together what these fascinating destinations have yet to reveal to us.

-Day 17: Reykjavik | Disembark
+Day 17: Reykjavík | Disembark

 • 1 Breakfast